dotbitHQ/dotbithq.github.io/others/why-assets-on-ckb-can-be-managed-by-btc-address.md

 ## Understanding from a non-technical perspective

-Let's make some analogies.
-Let's compare a public chain to a country, and the address of that public chain is compared to the resident ID of that country.
+Let's make some analogies by comparing a public chain to a country, and the address of the chain to the resident ID of the country.

 1. ETH public chain --&gt; United States
 2. ETH address --&gt; U.S. ID card